 The value of our intellectual property could diminish if others assert rights in or ownership of our trademarks and other intellectual property rights, or trademarks that are similar to our trademarks.
 We may be unable to successfully resolve these types of conflicts to our satisfaction.
 We may also be required to spend significant resources to monitor, protect and enforce our intellectual property rights.
 Litigation may be necessary in the future to enforce our intellectual property rights and to protect our trade secrets.
-Litigation brought to protect and enforce our intellectual property rights could be costly, time-consuming, and distracting to management, and could result in the impairment or loss of portions of our intellectual property rights, and if such defenses, counterclaims or countersuits are successful, we could lose valuable intellectual property rights.
-And if such defenses, counterclaims or countersuits are successful, we could lose valuable intellectual property rights.
-Our inability to protect our proprietary technology against unauthorized copying or use, as well as any costly litigation of our management's attention and resources, could delay further sales or the implementation of our solutions and platform capabilities, impair the functionality of our reputation.
+Litigation brought to protect and enforce our intellectual property rights could be costly, time-consuming, and distracting to management, and could result in the impairment or loss of portions of our intellectual property.
+Further, our efforts to enforce our intellectual property rights may be met with defenses, counterclaims, and countersuits attacking the validity and enforceability of our intellectual property rights, and if such defenses, counterclaims or countersuits are successful, we could lose valuable intellectual property rights.
+Our inability to protect our proprietary technology against unauthorized copying or use, as well as any costly litigation or diversion of our management's attention and resources, could delay further sales or the implementation of our solutions and platform capabilities, impair the functionality of our solutions and platform capabilities, delay introductions of new solutions, result in our substituting inferior or more costly technologies into our solutions, or injure our reputation.